 He is gone now.

 And something that was in me is gone also.

 Perhaps it was my youth

 That would not tarry here,

 Since the God of youth was slain.

-RACHAEL A WOMAN DISCIPLE
+RACHAEL, A WOMAN DISCIPLE

-of flesh and blood like ourselves, or a thought without a body, in the mind, or an idea that visits the vision of man.
+I OFTEN wonder whether Jesus was a man of flesh and blood like ourselves, or a thought without a body, in the mind, or an idea that visits the vision of man.